qingstor/qscamel/README.md

 # Migrate from aliyun
 $ qscamel -t aliyun -s aliyun-bucket-name -z oss-cn-shanghai -a "ALIYUNACCESSKEYID" -S "ALIYUNSECRETACCESSKEY" -b QingStor-bucket-name -d "migrate 07"

+# Migrate from upyun
+# For Upyun, "--src-access-key" refers to the name of upyun operator which
+# must have permission to read the bucket specified on the command line.
+# "--src-secret-key" refers to the password of upyun operator
+$ qscamel -t upyun -s upyun-bucket-name -z b0 -a "UPYUNOPERATOR" -S "UPYUNOPERATORPASSWORD" -b QingStor-bucket-name -d "migrate 08"
 ```

 See the detailed usage with `qscamel -h` or `qscamel --help`.